Personal Enrichment

 Bring your DSLR, mirrorless, or compact digital camera, and get ready for a supportive learning experience that’s tailored to your goals.
 With plenty of time for practice and personal guidance, you’ll walk away with both knowledge and creative confidence behind the lens.

-*Students will need to bring their own digital camera to class.
+*Students will need to bring their own camera to class.

 Days: Fridays